Binding, packing, tucking & padding

 Tucking

-• To feel more at ease in your body
+• Feeling more at ease in your body.

 Tucking options

 There are many ways to tuck.
 The penis always goes between the legs.
-The testicles and scrotum can go between the legs (option 1) or inside the body (option 2).
-You can adapt these methods to whatever feels best for your body, or find another way altogether.
+The testes and scrotum can go between the legs or inside the body.
+You can adapt these methods to whatever feels best for your body or find another way altogether.

 This is the easiest option.

-• Step 1: Wrap the penis in tissue or a piece of soft, thin cotton.
+• Wrap the penis in tissue or a piece of soft, thin cotton.

-• Step 2: Tuck your testes and penis between your legs, and, if possible, the buttocks.
+• Tuck your testes and penis between your legs, and, if possible, the buttocks.

-• Step 3 (optional): Use a long strip of medical or sports tape down the penis and up the buttocks/lower back to keep it secure.
+• Optional: Use a long strip of medical or sports tape down the penis and up the buttocks/lower back to keep it secure.
 Use additional tape as needed.

-• Step 4: Hold the arrangement in place with tight panties made from materials like firm spandex, Lycra or microfibre.
+• Hold the arrangement in place with tight panties made from materials like spandex, Lycra or microfibre.

 This is the smoothest-looking option.
 Some people prefer to tuck their testes inside of themselves.
 The goal here is to gently push the testes into the inguinal canals (the tube at the top of each testicle).

 • You should not feel overly uncomfortable.
 Take a break between tucking attempts.
-If you feel faint, nauseous, or in pain, consider whether or not to keep trying after a break, or stop until another time when you would like to try again.
+If you feel faint, nauseous or in pain, consider trying again after taking a break.

 The effects of tucking